Contact InformationDr. Lynne Andreozzi Fontaine

 - Objectives and Activities: What do you plan on doing?
 What questions are you trying to answer or what topics are you discussing?
 How will you go about doing this?
 Make sure your objectives are clear and you and the faculty advisor agree, since this is an agreement between you and your faculty advisor.

-- Final Product: Will you be doing a poster presentation, oral presentation, written paper, art portfolio...?
+- Final Product: Will you be doing a poster presentation, oral presentation, written paper, art portfolio, etc...?
 Make sure you are clear and the length and scope is specified (e.g. 15 minute presentation or 20 page paper with at least 5 references).
-Also, be sure the length is appropriate, since this is a significant academic undertaking.
+Also, be sure the length is appropriate, since this is a significant academic undertaking that should require at least 20 hours of work.

 - Honors Forum: We strongly recommend participation in the Honors Forum.
 We also recommend that participation is part of the requirements for the final product.
 However, by checking this box, you are not committing yourself to participate.